karngyan/propeller/docs/getting-started.md

 ## Run the broker

-Run eithe redis or NATS and update the config accordingly.
+Run either redis or NATS and update the config accordingly.

 ### Redis
 ```bash